Button

 Back and next button icons

-In this case, the arrows add a level of visual clarity that can help reduce cognitive load.
+In this case, the arrows add visual clarity that can help reduce cognitive load.

 Buttons Anatomy left right